Referring an Academic Integrity Case

-Referrals generally fall into two categories: academic misconduct and/or behavioral misconduct.
+Referrals generally fall into two categories: academic integrity and/or behavioral misconduct.

-All behavioral referrals will be linked to the remainder of the offenses listed and should be directed to the Office of Student Conduct.
+All behavioral misconduct referrals should be directed to the Office of Student Conduct.

 All referrals require DOCUMENTATION.
 Documentation should include the student’s full name, M number, phone number, and the relevant details describing the behavior in question.
 The documentation must also include the name and current contact information for the person referring the student for discipline.

 All referrals do not end up becoming DISCIPLINARY CASES.
 A referral means that the matter will be reviewed and may result in a disciplinary case being opened against a student.
-The Office Academic Affairs does not open cases against faculty members or professional staff members unless those people are also students at the institution.
+The Office of Academic Affairs does not open cases against faculty members or professional staff members unless those people are also students at the institution.

-- Referral must include a copy of the academic work in question as well as any supporting evidence to substantiate the claim of misbehavior.
+The submitted form must include a copy of the academic work in question as well as any supporting evidence to substantiate the claim of academic integrity violation.

 - Plagiarism referrals must include a copy of the sources suspected of being used improperly and/or the Turnitin report.

 - Cheating referrals must include a copy of the academic exercise in question and the information used to cheat and/or evidence of how the student assisted another student to commit academic misconduct.

 - Facilitation referrals must include a copy of the academic exercise in question and the evidence of falsification or invention of any information or citation in an academic exercise.

-- Grade penalties are the sole discretion of the faculty member.
-The Office of Academic Affairs does not recommend or issue grade penalties.
+- Grade penalties are at the sole discretion of the faculty member.
+The Director of Academic Integrity does not recommend or issue grade penalties.

-- If a student is found responsible for committing academic misconduct, they are awarded a disciplinary sanction and the grade penalty the professor issues.
+- If a student is found responsible for committing an academic integrity violation, they are awarded a disciplinary sanction and the grade penalty the professor issues.

-- If a student REFUTES a charge of academic misconduct, then the case is referred to the University Academic Misconduct Committee for resolution.
+- If a student REFUTES a charge of academic integrity, then the case is referred to the University Academic Integrity Committee for resolution.
 The faculty member will be called as a witness for the university to explain the circumstances surrounding the referral.
-This hearing will be coordinated by the Office of Academic Affairs.
+This hearing will be coordinated by the Director of Academic Integrity.